CAN YOU BE COMMON LAW MARRIED IN COLORADO?

 Can you be common law married in Colorado?
 Yes, you can be common law married in Colorado.
-It’s actually easier here in Colorado to be common law married than it is in a lot of other states.
+It’s actually easier to be common law married in Colorado than it is in a lot of other states.
 We have a very simple law regarding it.

-In order to be common law married you only have to live together, hold yourself as married, and you have to have an intention to be married.
+In order to be common law married you have to live together, hold yourself as married to the community, and you have to have an intention to be married.

 As you can see, number three is subjective.
 An intention to be married, that’s in your head.
 The way the courts look at it is they look for evidence of your intent to be married.
 Let’s say you live together and you know that’s true.
 You may even have people that think you’re married because you live together and you certainly look like you’re married and act like you’re married, but is there any other evidence that shows that intent to be married?
 I’ll give you a few examples that actually does show your intent to be married.

-Again, if you really want to know if you’re common law married feel free to give me a call.
-We can talk about the specifics around your case and whether I think that a court would hold you as common law married.
+If you would like to determine if your relationship is common law marriage, feel free to give me a call.
+We can talk about the specifics around your case and whether I think that a court would find that you are common law married.

-If you need maintenance, alimony, maintenance, there is no maintenance if you’re not married and there is maintenance if you’re common law married.
-If you’re common law married that might be a very long-term marriage.
-Who knows?
-It may make a big difference in terms of maintenance as well, so there’s reasons to know whether you’re common law married or not in terms of when you are splitting up.
+If you’re common law married that might result in a very long-term marriage.
+It may make a big difference in terms of maintenance as well, so there’s reasons to know whether you’re common law married or not if you are splitting up with your partner.

-Feel free to give me a call at 303.502.5006 and we’ll talk about it and see whether it’s relevant in your case.
+Feel free to give me a call at 303.502.5006 and we can talk about common law marriage in Colorado and see whether it’s relevant in your case.